migueltorrescosta/collapsedwave/content/Meta/Help me ❓.md

 tags:
   - "#meta"
 ---

+> [!Quote]
+> If you can't explain it simply, you don't understand it well enough

 I link to this note whenever I want to further clarify another note.
 You can find all mentions of this note in the backlinks below.
 If you want to chat about any of these topics, or if I should add a missing note, I am reachable
 - Directly if you know me 😉
 - via GitHub, where you can [submit requests and improvements](https://github.com/migueltorrescosta/collapsedwave/issues/new/choose)